-Mediation is a process where the parties meet with a neutral person who has been trained on domestic cases to assist them in trying to reach an agreement on some or all of the issues in your specific action.
+Mediation is a process where the parties meet with a neutral party to assist them in trying to reach an agreement on some or all of the issues in your specific action.

 How long will my case take?

-That depends on many of things.
-Every case is different.
-Factors that can make a difference include the schedules of the parties, lawyers and the court, the cooperation of witnesses, the speed of any experts that may be needed and ultimately, the complexity of the case including whether a jury trial has been demanded.
+That depends on many things.
+Factors that can make a difference include the schedules of the parties, lawyers and the court, the cooperation of witnesses, the speed of any experts that may be needed and, ultimately, the complexity of the case, including whether a jury trial has been demanded.
 From the date of filing to finalization, your time can be as short at 31 days or up to several years if a jury trial is demanded.

 Talk to your attorney or to a paralegal.
 You are entitled to know the status of your case.
 There may be a very good reason for a pause or delay.

-The mere fact that you have sought help for the problems you have encountered in your relationship is not a basis to lose custody or change custody if it is otherwise in the best interest of the children for you to have it.
+The mere fact that you have sought help for your problems is not a basis to lose custody or change custody.
 In fact, the ability to recognize the need for and to get professional help is usually seen as a good sign of maturity and responsible action, both desirable characteristics in a custodial parent.

 I am a good father.
 Are judges prejudiced against fathers?